RomainTrm/Blog/content/posts/migrate-from-state-based-to-event-based/index.md

 ## Conclusion

-- conclusion
-  - progressive
-  - each step is a valid solution to go to production with
-  - choose what you're confortable with
-  - Jeremie's workshop is more detailed and I recommand you to attend it if you have the opportunity
+In this post, we've explored how to gradualy move from a *state-based* code base to an *event-sourced* one.
+Each of these steps are valid solutions that you can choose to go to production with.
+Just pick the one that matches your needs and you're confortable with.

+As I've mentionned it in the introduction, Jérémie goes further in his workshop as he also introduce his `Decider` pattern.
+If you have an oportunity to participate in this workshop, give it a try because you will learn more than with this post.

 - TODO: add link with edit to "refining software architecture"

 ---